bridgecrewio/checkov/docs/6. Contribution/Contribute New Terraform Provider.md

 from checkov.terraform.checks.resource.linode import *
 ```

-## Add new Provider checks
+## Add New Provider Checks

-This Provider check verifies that the user hasn't added their Linode token secret to their file.
-Adding that to a Public repository, well that would be bad, very bad.
+This Provider check verifies that the user hasn't added their Linode secret token to their file.
+Adding the secret token to a Public repository would cause many problems.

-### Adding a test
+### Adding a Test

-Create the folder **tests/terraform/checks/provider/linode/** and **test_credentials.py**
+Create the folder `tests/terraform/checks/provider/linode/` and `test_credentials.py`

 ```python
 import unittest